cyber-prophet/mac-efficiency/pages/Work Efficiency on a Mac.md

 	  collapsed:: true
 		- Collecting mail from several inboxed to Gmail
 		- Alternative to
-		- CPU time consuming processes debug collapsed:: true
+		- CPU time for processes debug collapsed:: true
-			- Shutting doen programs
+			- Shutting down programs
 		- Browser
 		  collapsed:: true
 			- `CMD + LEFT CLICK` - open in a new window